 Pursuant to an interagency agreement, dated April 1, 1996, between the County Commissioners of Allegany County, Maryland, and the State of Maryland acting through DNR, the Project was required to pay a monthly fee to Allegany County, Maryland equal to 2.5% of room rentals in lieu of paying room taxes or admissions and amusements taxes in connection with the Project.
 In addition, beginning in June 1999, MEDCO was required to pay an annual fee of \$65,000, subject to consumer price index adjustments.
-In December 2008 pursuant to the First Amendment to Ground Lease, the interagency agreement was terminated.
-In December 2008, pursuant to the Cash Flow Sharing Agreement the Host Community Agreement was terminated.
-Host community fees included in property and operating costs totaled \$35,007 and \$74,827 for the years ended June 30, 2009 and 2008, respectively.
-Fees payable at June 30, 2009 and 2008 were \$306,774 and \$271,767, respectively.
+In December 2008, pursuant to the First Amendment to Ground Lease, the interagency agreement was terminated.
+In December 2008, pursuant to the Cash Flow Sharing Agreement, the Host Community Agreement was terminated.
+Host community fees included in property and operating costs were \$35,007 for the year ended June 30, 2009.
+Fees payable at June 30, 2010 and 2009 were \$306,774.

-Pursuant to the terms of the Cash Flow Sharing Agreement, MEDCO agrees to assess the County's hotel room tax at the Project at the County's prevailing rate (8% as of June 30, 2009).
+Pursuant to the terms of the Cash Flow Sharing Agreement, effective December 1, 2008, MEDCO agreed to assess the County's hotel room tax at the Project at the County's prevailing rate (8% as of June 30, 2010 and 2009).
 Fifty percent (50%) of the proceeds of the hotel rental tax assessed and collected through November 30, 2010 shall be paid over to the trustee and applied as set forth in the indenture.
-All other proceeds from the hotel rental tax shall be paid over to the County monthly.
+All other proceeds from the hotel rental tax are paid over to the County monthly.